The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 There’s a reason why this is currently Mykonos’ trendiest beach — it’s great for swimming and offers beautiful scenery.
 By the luxurious yachts, you can tell it’s the island’s most exclusive beach and the favorite of the rich and famous.
 There are sun loungers here, and they get pricier the closer they are to the water.
 Several nearby restaurants also serve up a delicious but pricey fare.
 It can get crowded, but it’s undoubtedly worth a look.

-Due to Psarou Beach’s popularity can be challenging to find a parking spot nearby, especially during the high season—however, regular buses run from Mykonos town.
+Due to Psarou Beach’s popularity, finding a parking spot nearby can be challenging, especially during the high season; however, regular buses run from Mykonos town.
 The beach is also within walking distance of several nearby beaches, including Paradise Beach and Paraga.

 Beach for: Couples, Swimming

-How to Get to Psarou: Take the frequent bus from Mykonos Town to Platys Gialos and walk from there (about 10 minutes).
+How to Get to Psarou: Take the frequent bus from Mykonos Town to Platys Gialos, and then walk from there (approximately 10 minutes).
 You can also reach it on a coastal walk from Paradise Beach, Paraga, and Agia Anna.
-If you go by car, remember that finding a parking spot by this beach can be challenging.
+If you’re driving, keep in mind that finding a parking spot near this beach can be challenging.

 ©panormosvillage.com